geekalyssa/make.com-projects/inbound-automation-engine/README.md

 ## Notes on Reliability
 - **Retries & throttling:** backoff sleeps around API loops; guarded routers to skip nulls.
-- **Fallbacks:** if Perplexity/LinkedIn About missing → use Claude recap or default message shell.
+- **Fallbacks:** if Website/LinkedIn About missing → use OpenAI recap or default message shell.
 - **Approval gates:** only **approved** AI copy moves to outreach.
 - **Observability:** lightweight logs/flags for qualification, enrichment source, and confidence.